queryluke/masseffect-5e-pdf/completed/adept.md

 Barrier lasts 1 minute.
 It ends early if you are knocked unconscious or have no barrier ticks remaining.
 You can also end barrier at any time as a free action.
 When Barrier ends, you lose any remaining barrier ticks.

-Once you have used barrier the maximum number of times for your Adept, Sentinel, or Vanguard level (whichever is highest), you must finish a short rest before you can use it again.
+Once you have used barrier the maximum number of times for your combined Adept, Sentinel, and/or Vanguard levels, you must finish a short rest before you can use it again.
 You may use barrier 2 times at 1st level, 3 at 3rd, 4 at 6th, 5 at 12th, and 6 at 17th.